mailchimp/wordpress/readme.txt

 1. Mailchimp List Subscribe Form block within the block inserter.
 2. Mailchimp Block default state.
 3. Mailchimp List Subscribe Form block previewing sign up form headers, fields, and button.
-4. Connecting your Mailchimp account to WordPress via API Key.
+4. Connecting your Mailchimp account to WordPress via OAuth.
 5. Logged in to your Mailchimp account and selecting a list to connect to.
 6. Configuring your Signup Form display format (optional).
 7. Configuring extra fields on your Signup Form (optional).
 8. CSS options for styling your Signup Form.
+9. Creating a new Mailchimp account.

 == Changelog ==